Bilingual secretary: job description

 - National governments

-- Private companies or manufacturers
+- Private companies or manufacturers that have a great deal of international work

-- Commercial or financial institutions
+- Commercial or financial organisations

 - Law firms

-- Fluency in at least two languages
+- Fluency in the languages required

 - Attention to detail